-There are plenty of Airbnb options in Dublin as well.
-Use this link to get a discount on your booking!
+There are plenty of Airbnb and hotel options in Dublin as well.

 If you’re looking for a few more options use the map below!

-Day 2: Day trip from Dublin for the Howth Cliff Walk then to Galway
+Ireland Day 2: Howth Cliff Walk Day Trip then to Galway

 When you check out of your accommodation this morning, ask them to store your bags.
 You can pick them up when you’re done in Howth before you make your way to Galway.